 The world’s largest supplier of API Group III base stocks forecast last week that global demand for Group III will grow at an average annual rate of 3.5 percent in coming years – a pace that would make moderate progress toward erasing a glut of that category of base stocks. read more

 Interested in the lubricant industry in Asia?

 Subscribe now to Lube Report Asia.
-This FREE weekly e-newsletter features breaking news and base oil reports in English and Simplified Chinese.
+This FREE weekly e-newsletter features breaking news and base oil price reports.